Small, Rural Violent Crime Reduction

 Justice and Security Strategies, Inc. (JSS)

-partner for the grant.
+is the Direct Support partner for the grant.

 Background: